The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Introduction and notation

-The Wang-Landau algorithm is widely used in the Physics community \citep{silva2006wang, malakis2006monte, cunha2006wang}.
-In particular, many practitioners use flavours of the algorithm with a ``Flat-Histogram'' criterion.
+The Wang--Landau algorithm is widely used in the Physics community [\citet{silva2006wang}, \citet{malakis2006monte}, \citet{cunha2006wang}].
+In particular, many practitioners use flavors of the algorithm with a ``flat histogram'' criterion.
 However, its convergence properties are still partially unknown.
 We show that this criterion is reached in finite time for some variations of the algorithm.
-This result is all that was missing to apply results on adaptive algorithms with diminishing adaptation \citep{FortMoulinesCLT}.
+This result is all that was missing to apply results on adaptive algorithms with diminishing adaptation [\citet{FortMoulinesCLT}].

-In Section \ref{sec:WLdefinitions}, we define variations of the Wang-Landau algorithm.
+In Section \ref{secWLdefinitions}, we define variations of the Wang--Landau algorithm.
 We then introduce ratios of penalties and argue for their convenience in studying the properties of the algorithm.
-We prove in Sections \ref{sec:dequals2} and \ref{sec:proofanyd} that under certain conditions, the Flat Histogram criterion is met in finite time, for the cases $d = 2$ and $d > 2$ respectively.
-The result is illustrated in Section \ref{sec:toyexample}, and in Section \ref{sec:discussion}, we hint at how our assumptions might be relaxed.
+We prove in Sections \ref{secdequals2} and \ref{secproofanyd} that under certain conditions, the flat histogram criterion is met in finite time, for the cases $d = 2$ and $d > 2$, respectively.
+The result is illustrated in Section \ref{sectoyexample}, and in Section \ref{secdiscussion}, we hint at how our assumptions might be relaxed.